alemsiz/mt-exercise-5/README.md

 For all three models, the training, testing and dev filenames under `data` in the configuration files were replaced with the IT-EN datasets from the multilingual task of the IWSLT 2017 evaluation campaign (excluding the final `it` or `en` in the filenames, since these are added automatically by JoeyNMT).
 The source (IT) and target (EN) languages were also updated accordingly, and `level` was set to `word` for the word-level model and `bpe` for the BPE-level models in both the `src` and `trg` fields.
 Further, for all three models the `model_dir` field under `training` was set to the appropriate filepath.

-For the word-level model, no vocabulary files were built before training, so the field `voc limit` was set to 2000 under both `src` and `trg`, defining a vocabulary threshold of 2000 for both languages.
-Since you can only share input and output embeddings (`tied embeddings`=True) if you use the exact same vocabulary for each language, `tied_embeddings` under `model` is set to False here.
+For the word-level model, no vocabulary files were built before training, so the field `voc_limit` was set to 2000 under both `src` and `trg`, defining a vocabulary threshold of 2000 for both languages.
+Since input and output embeddings can only be shared (`tied embeddings`=True) if the exact same vocabulary is used for each language, `tied_embeddings` under `model` is set to False here.
 Further, since the model is word-level, no subword tokenizer was set in `tokenizer_type`; instead only Moses pretokenization is applied, as specified under `tokenizer_cfg`.

-For the BPE-level models, no `voc_limit` was provided, since in the previous subsection [here](#bpe-learning-and-joint-vocabulary-creation) we already generated a shared vocabulary.
-The filepath of this shared vocabulary is added in the `voc_file` field under `data/src` and `data/trg`.
-Further, for these models a `tokenizer_type` is specified: `subword-nmt`, and in `tokenizer_cfg`, the BPE codes file generated in the previous subsection is added in the field `codes`, so that BPE can be applied to the raw training, testing and dev datasets (this is done automatically by JoeyNMT).
+For the BPE-level models, I did not provide a `voc_limit`, since in the previous subsection [here](#bpe-learning-and-joint-vocabulary-creation) we already generated a shared vocabulary.
+The filepath of this shared vocabulary is added in the `voc_file` field under `data/src` and `data/trg` in the configuration files.
+Further, for these models a `tokenizer_type` is specified: `subword-nmt`.
+In `tokenizer_cfg`, the BPE codes file generated in the previous subsection is added in the field `codes`, so that BPE can be applied to the raw training, testing and dev datasets (this is done automatically by JoeyNMT).

 ## Part 1 results

 ### Evaluation method

-In order to evaluate the three models I trained, I ran `scripts/evaluate.sh` three times, replacing the `model_name` variable each time.
-The test translations for each model were saved in the respective subfolder in the `translations` folder and the BLEU score information was printed in the terminal.
+In order to evaluate the three models I trained, I ran `scripts/evaluate.sh` three times, replacing the `model_name` variable accordingly each time.
+The test translations for each model were saved in the respective subfolder in the `translations` folder and the BLEU score information was printed to the terminal.
+I then manually created the following results table by extracting the BLEU scores from the terminal output.

 ### Results